OthersideAI/self-operating-computer/README.md

 #### OpenAI models

-The default model for the project is gpt-4o.
-Which is run by simply typing `operate`.
+The default model for the project is gpt-4o which you can use by simply typing `operate`.
 To try running OpenAI's new `o1` model, use the command below.

 ```
 operate -m o1-with-ocr